TaiDOmi/TTB-course/h3 Hash.md

   - A hash can be same for a pre-image - no certainty but reasonable accuracy to interpret that the strings are equal
   - A hash function can be computed other way pretty easily from a certain byte value and generate XOR values for it
   - A hash is public - The security lies in its one-wayness.
-    - Single-bit change in the pre.image changes half a all the bits in the hash
+  - Single-bit change in the pre-image changes half a all the bits in the hash
-  -
+  - A hash works like a certificate of authenticity - if someone hash a correct hash value you can be sure that he has the original file

-2.4 One-Way Hash Functions
+  - A message authentication code (MAC) / Data authentication code (DAC) - 1 way hash function with a secret key - only the one who has the key can verify the hash value.

 Karvinen 2022: Cracking Passwords with Hashcat_

 a) Billion dollar busywork.
 Command 'echo -n "hello"|sha256sum' prints a hash.
 Try adding something to the string, e.g. 'echo -n 'hello asdf'|sha256sum'.
 What do you have to add to get a hash that starts with a zero?
 (Voluntary bonus: How is this related to Bitcoin?
 Voluntary difficult bonus: How many zeros can you get to the beginning?
 Voluntary difficult bonus: How does the difficulty raise?)